The Outlaw King tours – half day tour

 Take a tour of The Outlaw King film locations in Scotland , featuring Blackness Castle and Linlithgow Palace .
 Phone 07305-294773 for more details.
-Starring Chris Pine as Robert the Bruce the lavish Netflix production was filmed at 45 different locations across Scotland .
+Starring Chris Pine as Robert the Bruce the lavish Netflix production was filmed at 45 different locations across Scotland and released on 9 November .

 - Blackness Castle